Elucidating Galaxy Assembly Bias in SDSS: Populating Simulations with Galaxies

 \subsection{Modeling Galaxy Assembly Bias}

 For the purpose of our analysis, galaxy assembly bias refers to the potential dependence of the galaxy occupation on properties other than halo mass.
+Properties that are often considered in the literature include internal properties like halo formation time and concentration, but this definition does not exclude environmental properties such as the large scale overdensity or tidal anisotropy.
 When such a secondary property exhibits a halo assembly bias signal at fixed mass, the clustering of galaxies will be modified from the standard HOD prediction on both small and large scales.
 In particular, in the absence of galaxy assembly bias, the linear galaxy bias $b_g(M_h)$ at fixed halo mass $M_h$ is equal to the linear halo bias $b_h(M_h)$.
 However, a galaxy assembly bias with respect to halo property $x$ will introduce some covariance between $N_\mathrm{gal}(x|M_h)$ and $b(x| M_{h})$, producing a linear galaxy bias $b_g^{x}(M_h)$ that is modified from $b_g(M_h)$